 I have meringue powder in the ingredients as an option, because some bakers use it and some don't.
 I've found that on more humid days the meringue powder helps keep the buttercream from melting so quickly.

 - 2 cups (4 sticks) salted butter, softened

 - 1 teaspoon butter flavoring

 - Place the softened butter in a large bowl.

-- Cream the butter with the meringue powder (if you're using meringue powder) until the butter is a very light yellow color and has become fluffy.
+- Cream the butter (with the meringue powder, if you're using it) until the butter is a very light yellow color and has become fluffy.